postsharp/Metalama.Documentation/content/conceptual/using/using.md

 # Using Metalama

 If you want to learn how to _use_ aspects, but do not need to learn how to _create_ new ones, this chapter is for you, and you may stop reading after this one.
-If you want to learn how to create aspects, it's still a good idea to start with this chapter to become accustomed to the core principles.
+If you want to learn how to create aspects, starting with this chapter is still a good idea because it introduces the core principles and techniques.

 After finishing this guide you should be comfortable using aspects in your codebase.